-A 1953 GMC panel track sitting in a field about a mile from the shop caught the owner’s attention, and arrangements were made to “borrow” it for a couple of weeks to make a new set of patterns.
-The owner did not particularly want the vehicle, so the vehicle was purchased and an extensive “make-over” program was begun.
-Fourteen national and local businesses offered products and services in support of the project and in November 2006 the AcoustiTruck made its debut in Central Hall at SEMA.
+A 1953 GMC panel truck sitting in a field about a mile from the shop caught the owner’s attention, and arrangements were made to “borrow” it for a couple of weeks to make a new set of patterns for a customer.
+The truck owner did not particularly want the vehicle back, so it was purchased and an extensive “make-over” program was begun.
+Fourteen national and local businesses offered products and services in support of the “restomod” build and in November 2006 the AcoustiTruck made its debut in Central Hall at SEMA.
 The vehicle demonstrates the profound effects of acoustic technology and showcases all of the company’s product lines.

-With a review of the manufacturing options available in the thermal plastics industry, QuietRIDE made the decision to purchase a Flow Mach 2 Water Jet Cutting System.
+After a review of the digital manufacturing options available in the thermal plastics industry, QuietRide made the decision to purchase a Flow Mach 2 Water Jet Cutting System.

 This move has allowed firewall production to increase ten-fold.
 There will always be a very small number of products that just don’t lend themselves to digital technology and will remain unique to the hand-cutting process, such as the large molded headliners for early Ford, Chevrolet and Dodge trucks.